we will do it together

 If you’re noticing lots of dust or other allergens in your home, it may well be worthwhile to pay the few extra bucks to get a filter with a higher Minimum Efficiency Reporting Value (MERV) rating.

 MERV ratings are on a scale from 1 to 16 for most residential applications, according to the Environmental Protection Agency.
-The higher the MERV rating, the more particles it will trap and keep out of your lungs.
+The higher the MERV rating, the more particles it keep from your lungs and will trap.

 Once you’ve got your new filter, you’re ready to take the old one and install the new one.
-We’ve got a DIY video here to guide you through the easy procedure.
+We’ve got a DIY video here to guide you through the simple procedure.

 4. Beware of Unsolicited Pitches